gajeam/Pulitzer-Prize-Styleometrics-Project/README.md

 *For 14 November 2016*
 * Sayan will get a working web scraper (with help from Michelle and Gabe.)
-* Sayan will get the STanford Dependency Parser up and running and connected to Python
+* Sayan will get the Stanford Dependency Parser up and running and connected to Python
 * Natasha will have a fully compiled list of similes and will have the Amsterdam Metaphors list in a parsable format
 * Michelle will scrape MetaNet and get it into a parseable format
 * Gabe will compile the list of overused words and phrases and compile it into a parseable format